 ACRE's space for electronics, robotics and 3D prototyping holds workshops on a variety of subjects that are designed to introduce newbies to electronics and advanced software.
-For those with more experience, we try to provide a wide array of tools and equipment and can offer assistance with all kinds of projects.
-In addition to the things you'd expect to find in any general purpose electronics lab, some unique capabilities of our space are: 3D printing and scanning, the possibility to work with vacuum tubes, and power electronics for various types of lighting.
+For those with more experience, we try to provide a wide array of tools and equipment and can offer assistance with all types of projects.
+In addition to to the things you'd expect to find in any general purpose electronics lab, some unique capabilities of our space are: 3D printing and scanning, basic robotics, and power electronics for various types of lighting.
 We stock all the common electronic components like resistors, capacitors, discrete transistors and commonly-used ICs.